alexch/codelikethis/public/lessons/server_side_javascript/promise_chaining.md

 **BUT** async/await is fairly new and not fully implemented by some frameworks and libraries.

 Luckily for us express recently added support for async/await in their framework.
-You can make the request/response callback an asyc function, and then await inside of it.
+You can make the request/response callback an async function, and then await inside of it.

 # Try and Catch